catamphetamine/webpack-isomorphic-tools/README.md

 ## Usage

 First you take your existing Webpack configuration and then you instantiate `webpack_isomorphic_tools` and `.populate()` your Webpack configuration with it.

-What does `.populate()` method do?
-It adds a couple of Webpack plugins to the end of the `plugins` list.
-The first one outputs some

-What does `.development()` method do?
-It enables development mode.
-In short, when in development mode, it disables asset caching (and enables asset hot reload).
-This is required only for your development webpack configuration (i.e. the one used with `webpack-dev-server`).

 ### webpack.config.js